 While some residents may go to the homes of family or friends, many will remain in the nursing home on Thanksgiving missing traditional activities they shared in the past with their loved ones.
 Therefore, nursing homes can fill the gap and celebrate the holiday with patients.
-Nursing home Thanksgiving ideas can be traditional or they can introduce new activities to mark the occasion.
-You may even offer events that include the residents' families in the celebration.
+Thanksgiving ideas for seniors in nursing homes can be traditional, or they can introduce new activities to mark the occasion.

 For years, nursing homes have celebrated Thanksgiving with some of the age old traditions that families all across the United States celebrate each year.
 These classic events help many senior citizens adapt to life in a nursing home, because there are some familiar activities.
 These traditions are often a comfort in the twilight years.

-Most nursing homes offer a Thanksgiving dinner or Turkey, mashed potatoes and stuffing.
+Most nursing homes offer a Thanksgiving dinner or turkey, mashed potatoes, and stuffing.
 These are dishes that residents recognize from the time they were children until present day.
-Usually a few treats are thrown in as well, such as pumpkin pie.
+Usually a few treats are thrown in as well, such as pumpkin pie and special beverages.
 Thanksgiving cookies, cut in traditional shapes such as turkeys, pumpkins, and cornucopias are also welcome treats around the Thanksgiving holiday.